-Here is the second episode of my series Kids of Berlin: Growing up on two sides of the wall.
-After interviewing Jens, the punk kid from East Berlin, it’s Ben’s turn to answer my questions about his life after the fall of the Berlin Wall on November 9, 1989.
+Here is the first episode of my series Kids of Berlin: Growing up on two sides of the wall.
+Ben’s answered my questions about his life after the fall of the Berlin Wall on November 9, 1989.

 Photo caption: Ben in his childhood neighbourhood in Lichtenberg.